While index funds and EFTs are great for the bulk of your investments, what if you want something more out of your portfolio?

 If there is a criticism of the Motley Fool Stock Advisor it’s that, like many subscription services, there’s a constant effort to upsell you into additional services.
 But if you can deflect the sales pitches, that shouldn’t be a problem at all.

 Morningstar is perhaps the single biggest — and most respected — investment source anywhere.
 Not only is the company constantly being quoted and referenced in the financial media, but their stock and fund analysis is considered top-of-the-line.
 This is particularly true of their mutual fund analysis, which is generally regarded as the best in the industry.

 Morningstar doesn’t provide actual stock recommendations.
 But they do provide all the tools you’ll need to become a better investor.

-That starts with their Morningstar Premium service.
+That starts with their Morningstar Investor service.
 It provides analysis and ratings of stocks, bonds, mutual funds, and ETFs.
 With some of the most detailed information available on each of those investments, it’s easy to make your own investment decisions.

 Morningstar offers the following fee structure:

 If you take advantage of our Morningstar Investor Discount, you can receive $50 off an annual subscription.

 They also offer a 7-day free trial so you can test the program and see if it works for you.